Ring oscillator: Operation

 The ring oscillator is a distributed version of the time-delay oscillator.
-The ring oscillator uses an odd number of inverters to give the effect of a single inverting amplifier with a gain of greater than one (Although, a single inverter in a loop is stable and a ring oscillator with odd number or inverters in a loop, is not).
+The ring oscillator uses an odd number of inverters to give the effect of a single inverting amplifier with a gain of greater than one.
 Rather than having a single delay element, each inverter contributes to the delay of the signal around the ring of inverters, hence the name ring oscillator.
 Adding pairs of inverters to the ring increases the total delay and thereby decreases the oscillator frequency.
 Changing the supply voltage changes the delay through each inverter, with higher voltages typically decreasing the delay and increasing the oscillator frequency.
 Vratislav describes some methods of frequency-stability and power consumption improving of the CMOS ring-oscillator.

 If t represents the time delay for a single inverter and n represents the number of inverters in the inverter chain, then the frequency of oscillation is given by: